Polyadic Opinion Formation: The Adaptive Voter Model on a Hypergraph: Results

-In contrast, under proportional voting, the plot looks similar to the results observed on graphs: First, the trajectories fall down until they hit the parabola, then, they slowly diffuse on the parabola until they eventually hit one of the roots.
+In contrast, under proportional voting, magnetization is conserved in the mean-field and only changes due to stochastic fluctuations.
+Therefore, the plot looks similar to the results observed on graphs: First, the trajectories fall down until they hit the parabola, then, they slowly diffuse on the parabola until they eventually hit one of the roots.

 When comparing both rewiring rules, we can observe that the roots of both rewire-to-same parabolas are fixed at $-1$ and $1$, and the roots of the rewire-to-random parabolas are located between $-1$ and $1$.
 This behavior exactly matches the results on graphs~\parencite{durrett2012graph}.
 Furthermore, the roots lie at the same points for all sizes of hyperedges, and only the height of the parabola changes.
 Therefore, the ratio between the number of active hyperedges of different sizes remains approximately constant at all times.